My Sugar Free Kitchen

 chocolate poured on top of date nut base

 Chill: To set the chocolate layer, place the bars in the fridge for 60 minutes.
-Use a sharp knife to gently slice the bars into the desired size.
+Use a sharp knife to gently slice the bars into the desired size (12 big, 24 regular bars).

 Optional Add In’s